Virus fears creep into tourism sector as summer nears

 It would have been the convention’s 12th year in the region.

-In announcing the cancellation, organizers said on their website that they were making the decision to put the health and safety of their members and supporters first.
+In announcing the cancelation, organizers said on their website that they were making the decision to put the health and safety of their members and supporters first.

 “I know this is very disappointing to all of you, as it is to us,” organizer Luke Gygax wrote.
 “We have invested hundreds of hours into bringing this celebration to life, and we will not see all of you at the Grand Geneva with smiles on your faces.”